So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 Suffice it to say that if you’re a blogger intent on monetising your blog, you’ll want to make it a goal to drive enough traffic to your blog to qualify for a premium ad network.

-I don’t have any experience with them but for the record, Ezoic has got a 10K PVs per month threshold, Mediavine has 25K page sessions (so about 30K-37K PVs) whilst AdThrive has 100K PVs.
+I don’t have any experience with them but for the record, Ezoic and Monumetric has got a 10K PVs per month threshold, Mediavine has 25K page sessions (so about 30K-37K PVs) whilst AdThrive has 100K PVs.

 I’m just a new blog.
 How the heck do I get that much traffic?
 I’m barely scraping by with 10 PVs a day!